 These factors will not automatically ruin your chances of obtaining visitation, but they can affect what the court will permit as far as your visitation rights.
 For example, a DUI conviction may prevent you from being permitted to driving with your children in the car.
 A skilled attorney from our team can work tirelessly to prove that you are fit as a parent and will be willing to work with the courts to make sure you are allowed visitation with your child.

-contact a San Diego divorce attorney at Claery & Green, LLP to discuss your situation.
+contact a San Diego divorce attorney at Claery & Hammond, LLP to discuss your situation.